EftiarHossain/Assesment_Task/README.md

 Downloaded files during test execution are saved in $GITHUB_WORKSPACE/downloads Test execution failures in CI will not fail the workflow (continue-on-error: true) Artifacts are available for download from the Actions run

+-> Design Choices and Reasoning
+1. Cucumber for BDD

+Reasoning: Allows collaboration between QA, developers, and non-technical stakeholders.
+Features written in Gherkin are easy to read and understand.

+Benefit: Promotes clear communication and ensures tests cover business requirements.

+2. Page Object Model (POM)

+Reasoning: Separates page structure from test logic.
+Each page has its own class containing locators and actions.

+Benefit: Improves code maintainability and reusability.
+Changes in the UI require updates only in the page class, not in all tests.

+3. Reusable Utilities

+Reasoning: WebDriver setup, waits, and other repetitive functions are centralized.

+Benefit: Reduces code duplication and simplifies framework maintenance.

+4. Feature Files

+Reasoning: Separate feature files per module or functionality.

+Benefit: Makes it easier to organize tests, improves readability, and supports selective execution.

+5. Maven Project Structure

+Reasoning: Standard Maven structure for Java projects.

+Benefit: Integrates easily with CI/CD tools and simplifies dependency management.

+6. Test Data Management

+Reasoning: Externalizing test data (JSON/CSV) avoids hardcoding values in scripts.

+Benefit: Easier to maintain, supports multiple test scenarios, and enables data-driven testing.

+7. CI/CD Integration

+Reasoning: Automation runs triggered by GitHub Actions or scheduled workflows.

+Benefit: Ensures continuous feedback, detects issues early, and supports regression testing automatically.